Hazem-Abolholl/Surface-line-integral-convolution-based-vortex-detection-using-computer-vision/README.md

 ```python
 $ python CVDetection -i TestData/fileName
 ```
-The following code is used to load check point to test our model after training:
+The following code is used to load checkpoint file to test our model after training:
 ```python
 Configration.CHECKPOINT: The path of Checkpoint file
 model: Build CNN based on YOLOv3